WeirdMidas/AetherAtlas/README.md

 A. The more information you give me about your SOC, the better the optimizations will be.
 And you don't need to try too hard; I can get some others from GitHub.

 Q. If possible, please tell me the path to your DDR.
 A. Just send me the path to your DDR.
 This will help me lock it to a more efficient governor and prevent unnecessary userspace changes.
+And also if you can, show me the available frequencies of your DDR.

 ## Requirements